rcywang/d-wave-demodoc/docs/samples.rst

 .. [#foot2] In a strongly magnetized vacuum, nonlinear QED interactions induce birefringence; effectively, the propagation speed of photons in the two linear polarization modes (O- and X- modes) differ under these conditions.

-.. use .. raw:: html for version control

 ----